rooprg/project_3/README.md

 # Ethical Considerations
 We used data from the National Geophysical Data Center / World Data Service (NGDC/WDS): NCEI/WDS Global Significant Volcanic Eruptions Database.
 NOAA National Centers for Environmental Information, and we give them credit in the Data Sources section of the Readme.
 We tried to account for bias by including data from the entire world.
 There is no private data in our datasets, so we avoid concerns with data privacy violations.
+If data used was from other sources, there may be other ethical considerations and potential regulatory concerns about the usage of data in terms of retention; processing; and security of data extracted from an available source like a website.

 # Data Sources